CASE STUDY 1

 • Develop a social media calendar utilizing #ilovedcsd and graphics.

-• Take photos with the #IloveDCSD message in mind to use across all communication platforms (web, social, outdoor, mobile, etc.)
+• Take photos with the #Ilovedcsd message in mind and use them across all communication platforms (web, social, outdoor, mobile, etc.)

 • Develop a DCSD Style Standards Guide and logo story so that the same logo is used throughout the district.